stefro/laravel-lang-country/README.md

 * It will help you set the right locale for the awesome [Date](https://github.com/jenssegers/date) package.
 * You can now show dates not only translated, but also in the right format! (example: jan 1th 2018; 1 jan 2018.
 Both the same date, both translated, but every country has a different order).
 * It will help you to show the right flag in your language switcher (because you now also have a country value, not only a language value).
+* We'll assume you're using Translation Strings As Keys ([Using Translation Strings As Keys](https://laravel.com/docs/5.6/localization#using-translation-strings-as-keys))

 ## Install